tbm0115/Consoul/docs/views.md

 ```

 ## Advanced tips
 * **Attribute-driven options** – Decorate methods with `ViewOptionAttribute` or `DynamicViewOptionAttribute` to declare choices alongside their logic.
+Attribute metadata can control colour, ordering, and whether an option is hidden until a predicate returns true.
 * **Go back behaviour** – Each view automatically appends a “Go back” option and now uses `PromptResult` cancelation rather than the legacy `Consoul.EscapeIndex` constant.
+Customise the label via `ViewAttribute.GoBackMessage` or by changing `RenderOptions.DefaultGoBackMessage`.
 * **Async rendering** – Use `RenderAsync()` on dynamic views when options trigger asynchronous operations; the framework awaits each action before re-rendering.
+Combine this with `CancellationToken` parameters on option handlers to respond to user aborts or window closures.
-* **Shared state** – Pass dependencies via constructors or properties; views are regular classes and can store fields, timers, or other stateful components.
+* **Shared state & navigation** – Pass dependencies via constructors or properties; views are regular classes and can store fields, timers, or other stateful components.
+Invoke `Render()`/`RenderAsync()` on another view inside an option to chain screens, or set `GoBackRequested` to unwind to a parent loop.
+* **Composed dashboards** – `DynamicView` options can render tables or progress bars inline, then rehydrate their options list after completing background work.
+This makes it easy to build monitoring dashboards driven by timers or file watchers.